llvm/llvm-project/llvm/docs/LangRef.rst

 The '``llvm.experimental.memset.pattern*``' intrinsic fills memory starting at the destination location with the given pattern ``<count>`` times, incrementing by the allocation size of the type each time.
-The stores follows the usual semantics of store instructions, including regarding endianness and padding.
+The stores follow the usual semantics of store instructions, including regarding endianness and padding.
 If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.